Lissy93/wapalyzer/README.md

 Clone the Wappalyzer repository and open the newly created directory in a terminal.
 Run `vagrant up` to start the environment.

+Run `vagrant ssh` to access the environment and read usage instructions.

 ```shell
 $ git clone https://github.com/ElbertF/Wappalyzer.git wappalyzer